|Industry||Mining, Environmental Protection, Insurance|

 Usually, the abandoned mines are hard to access, so the drone solves this problem as well.

-The reconstructed 3D model of the mine reveals a lot of valuable information, and a wide range of Pixpro functionalities allows to analyze as well as model the hypothetic situations and calculate the hypothetic solutions.
+The reconstructed 3D model of the mine reveals a lot of valuable information, and a wide range of Pixpro functionalities allows analyzing as well as model the hypothetical situations and calculate the hypothetical solutions.